All is going well with your regular sending when an odd message appears:

 In this scenario, you've successfully submitted an outgoing email to Mailgun.
 Mailgun then attempts to deliver the email to the recipient host, but it generates a failed event with the Relay Denied message.

 This bounce message is being returned by the external recipient host and not Mailgun in this scenario.
 It typically means the email address is invalid.
-The recommended action is to double check the recipient email address is correct.
+The recommended action is to double-check the recipient's email address is correct.